-The northern India is nourished by waters of Ganges; its tributaries and the Brahmaputra, while the peninsular streams of Godavari, Narmada, Krishna and Kaveri flow across the southern India.
+Northern India is nourished by waters of Ganges; its tributaries and the Brahmaputra, while the peninsular streams of Godavari, Narmada, Krishna and Kaveri flow across southern India.
 Famed cities of Delhi, Haridwar, Mathura, and Srinagar are located on these banks.

 Lakhs of people reach Haridwar every year to take a dip in the Holy Ganges.
 For the believers, it is the ‘Mecca of Yoga’ and ‘Gateway to the Gods’ that can absolve them of their sins.

-The 7516-kilometer long coastline houses the Eastern and Western Ghats resplendent with the biodiversity of flora and fauna.
+The 7516-kilometre long coastline houses the Eastern and Western Ghats resplendent with the biodiversity of flora and fauna.

 The Arabian Sea on the west and Bay of Bengal in the east are reservoirs of marine life and resources to the country.
 Lakshadweep, being an archipelago and Andaman-Nicobar, a volcanic chain, have a sense of uniqueness in their charm.

 India has had a shared past.
 One that cannot be attributed to any single centre of influence but an amalgamation of many.
 The ancient times saw coexistence of Hindu, Buddhist, and Jain ways of life.